MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

     ![Work sign in](images/office-pwa-2.jpg)

-1. Once you have successful logged into your OneDrive web portal, wait for 30 to 60 secs for PWA download button to show up
+1. Once you have successfully logged into your OneDrive web portal, wait for 30 to 60 secs for PWA download button to show up

     ![PWA install button](images/office-pwa-3.jpg)